Shane Williams: I won’t be tempted to write off Kings yet

 He’ll have given them a right rocket and having been on the end of those myself in the past, I know they’re not pretty!
 That makes them a very dangerous side to prepare for moving forwards.

-While the Ospreys and Scarlets got off to winning starts, I must admit I was hugely disappointed by the in their defeat to .
+While the Ospreys and Scarlets got off to winning starts, I must admit I was hugely disappointed by the Cardiff in their defeat to .

 First, I wasn’t surprised by the away side’s performance.
-Richard Cockerill was always going to have an impact, but that shouldn’t detract from how poorly the played.
+Richard Cockerill was always going to have an impact, but that shouldn’t detract from how poorly the Blues played.
 I’m sure Danny Wilson will have been very frustrated by the fact his team just didn’t turn up.

 Quite frankly, that’s not good enough.

-The Blues were outmuscled at the contact area, looked rusty behind the scrum and never really established a platform from which to play.
+The Blues were outmuscled at the contact area, looked rusty behind the and never really established a platform from which to play.

 It was especially tough to watch because with all due respect to Edinburgh, this was the sort of game you’d expect Wilson’s men to win or, at the very least, be competitive in.